Saturday, 11 July 2015

-Past the bridge we went to the right through wheat fields that would have looked the same in Roman times and presently turned off towards the farm, which was just beyond a line of incongruous-looking high-tension wires.
+Past the bridge, we went to the right through wheat fields that would have looked the same in Roman times, and presently turned off past a line of incongruous-looking high-tension wires towards the farm.

 It was quite a little village of its own, with a large, sprawling, renovated house, a machinery shed, hay sheds, barns, caravans and several smaller buildings clustered together.